-Adverse effects from delayed or denied treatment: Delays or denials in left heart catheterization with coronary angiography can lead to increased symptoms and complications, especially in patients with a high likelihood of coronary artery disease (CAD)3 or those requiring hemodynamic assessment for conditions like valvular heart disease.
-Otto et al. emphasized the importance of cardiac catheterization in providing valuable information, particularly in assessing transvalvular pressure gradients and cardiac output, especially when noninvasive test results are inconclusive.10 Additionally, the CMS Local Coverage Determination (LCD) for Cardiac Catheterization and Coronary Angiography (L33557) highlights the necessity of timely procedures to avoid adverse outcomes in patients with significant cardiovascular conditions.1
+• Adverse effects from delayed or denied treatment: Delays or denials in left and right heart catheterization can lead to increased symptoms and complications, especially in patients with a high likelihood of coronary artery disease (CAD) or those requiring hemodynamic assessment for conditions like valvular heart disease.
+Otto et al. emphasized the importance of cardiac catheterization in providing valuable information, particularly in assessing transvalvular pressure gradients and cardiac output, especially when noninvasive test results are inconclusive.5 The CMS Local Coverage Determination (LCD) for Cardiac Catheterization and Coronary Angiography (L33557) also highlights the necessity of timely procedures to avoid adverse outcomes in patients with significant cardiovascular conditions.1

-- Risks with inappropriate procedures: This includes infection, bleeding, injury to neurovascular structures, anesthetic risk, and the need for repeat or additional procedures due to complications.
-Sorajja et al. highlight the importance of invasive hemodynamics in diagnosing and managing cardiovascular disease.6 Gulati et al. review the appropriate use of non-invasive technology in patients with a lower likelihood of obstructive CAD.3 - Increased healthcare costs and complications: This includes inappropriate use of emergency services and additional treatments.
-Proper use of left heart catheterization with coronary angiography criteria defines the need for coronary intervention and thus helps to avoid unnecessary interventions and their associated risks, thus safeguarding patient health.
-The CMS LCD (L33557) also supports the necessity of appropriate use criteria to minimize healthcare costs and prevent complications.1
+- Risks with inappropriate surgical procedures: This includes infection, bleeding, injury to neurovascular structures, anesthetic risk, and the need for repeat or additional procedures due to complications.
+Cochran et al. highlight the importance of right heart catheterization in diagnosing and managing advanced heart failure and evaluating eligibility for heart replacement therapies.11 - Increased healthcare costs and complications: This includes inappropriate use of emergency services and additional treatments.
+Proper use of left and right heart catheterization criteria helps to avoid unnecessary interventions and their associated risks, thus safeguarding patient health.